oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 Best practices for data source modules and their overrides:

 * A data source module must already exist in your original configuration if you want to override it; it's not possible to add a new module by using overrides.
 If you need your overrides to set up a new module, then have your original configuration specify 'skeleton' modules that can be overridden.
 See the next two bulleted items for the typical contents of a skeleton data source module.
 * Set your original (non-overridden) URL, username, and password to invalid values.
 This helps prevent accidentally starting a server without overrides, and then having the data source successfully connect to a database that's wrong for the current environment.
-For example, if these attributes are set to reference a QA database in your original configuration, then a mistake configuring overrides in your production Kubernetes deployment could cause your production applications to use your QA database.
+For example, if these attributes are set to reference a QA database in your original configuration, then a mistake configuring overrides in your production Kubernetes Deployment could cause your production applications to use your QA database.
 * Set your original (non-overridden) `JDBCConnectionPoolParams` `MinCapacity` and `InitialCapacity` to `0`, and set your original `DriverName` to a reference an existing JDBC Driver.
 This ensures that you can still successfully boot a server even when you have configured invalid URL/username/password values, your database isn't running, or you haven't specified your overrides yet.

 ```